-If you cannot afford to replace your windows, it is important to manage the fuels close to your house or business, including the surrounding vegetation, and use noncombustible mulch and ignition-resistant materials for yard structures.
-Once you have done this, and provided your windows are accessible, a less expensive alternative would be to make shutters out of 1⁄2-inch plywood.
+Metal window screens have been shown to improve the performance of windows subjected to radiant heat exposure in wildfire conditions.
+Fine mesh screens of at least 1/16-inch will also help to resist the entry of embers, but will not keep flames out.
+If you cannot afford to replace your windows, it is important to manage the fuels close to your home or business, including maintaining the surrounding vegetation and using noncombustible mulch and ignition-resistant materials for yard and garden structures.
+Once you have done this, and provided your windows are accessible, a less expensive alternative would be to make shutters out of 1/2-inch plywood.
 Cut them to size and label them for each window so they can be installed quickly when wildfire threatens.
 Take the time to pre-install the anchorage hardware and prepare your shutter materials in advance.
-The 1⁄2-inch plywood will provide an extra measure of protection from radiant heat or the impact of wind-blown embers.
-Shutters that are used when buildings are closed seasonally also can be closed during wildfires.
-Some seasonal-use buildings may already have shutters in place to provide protection against intrusion and damage from falling tree limbs during the off-season.
+The 1/2-inch plywood will provide an extra measure of protection from radiant heat or the impact of wind-blown embers.